 Archive available for: Ingmar Heytze

 Musical poet Ingmar Heytze and poetic musician Johan Borger found each other in the winter of 2010, on either side of a black Fender Stringmaster during a rehearsal in an ice-cold, deserted venue.
 Their shared love for lap-steel and vintage guitars, Americana, Gillian Welch and Robert M. Pirsig evolved into a friendship - a small universe of music, poetry and the quest for quality.

-Their new program "Wall to Wall," to be seen and heard on 17 June in the Nieuw Waldeck Library, is a catchy and continuous conversation between friends from different worlds.
+Their program "Wall to Wall," seen and heard on 17 June 2022 in the Nieuw Waldeck Library, is a catchy and continuous conversation between friends from different worlds.
 It's a road trip for the mind, an intimate show about conscious living and the quest for the meaning of the concept of "quality".
 Above all, it's a meeting of music and literature.